Honestly I thought there was

 Sound familiar?

-in my childhood.
 I remember often feeling guarded and nervous.
 Most people probably couldn’t tell as I was a high achiever, a happy and polite little girl with a loving family, good friends and a good life.

-My brother's birthday was at the end of summer.
+My brother's birthday was at the end of August.
 I remember putting on my dress for his party and when I pulled my belt to where I normally wore it, it just kept going and going.
 I looked down.
 I had lost A LOT of weight.

-That was the first time I remember my life being severely interrupted by panic but not the last.
-After that, I’ve had various bouts with depression, anxiety, panic attacks and burnout and they all interrupted my life.
+That was the first time I remember my life being severely interrupted by my disregulated nervous system It was certainly not the last.

 There are ways to get back to balance and feel happy and calm, despite the cyclone of chaos that may be whirling around you.
 So I decided to teach what I know and became a stress and anxiety coach.
 Because not only did I get an early and intense education into the land of a disregulated nervous system, I also happen to have had unique experiences along the way that unknowingly at the time, made me uniquely qualified to do this work.